matthew-brett/sp-ai-post/notes.md

 believe these will be effective, at least in part, then we will be less concerned that formal enforcement would be difficult.
 We have still achieved our aim to reduce copyright abuse of open-source code.

+If we do detect AI in a contribution, we respond as above, by investigating and, if confirmed, pulling any merged code, or closing relevant pull-requests.

 ## Use-cases